hmpf/easydmp/docs/reference/terminology.rst

    template designer
        A person that may design a template for editors to use.

-   section toggle question
-       An optional section's magical toggle question.
-It has two possible answers, "Yes", and "No".
-Answering "No" will skip the section.

-       Implementation detail: It is the first question of a sections's questions and have a magical position of "0".
-It will be automatically created when a section is designated as "optional".

    viewer
        A person that has read-only access to the plan.